xiaoqiqi177/Image2Char/README.md

 # Acknowledge

-Thanks for @mike199515 for contributing to the input images.
+Thank @mike199515 for contributing to the input images.